 High-throughput Screening

-The high-throughput screening facility is a large state-of-the art robotic system.
-Our aim is to enable lab automation of large-scale experiments, with a focus on drug screening.
+The High-Throughput Screening (HTS) facility supports a large, advanced robotic system.
+Its aim is to enable laboratory automation of large-scale experiments, with a focus on drug screening.
+Automating experiments leads to increased productivity, improved accuracy, and accelerated discoveries in research.

 Purpose for research

-In general, we perform and support the development, implementation and analysis of high-throughput and time-intensive assays.
-All experiments aim to enable accelerated identification and validation of new treatment options for pediatric cancer as well as identifying key genes and proteins underlying the disease processes.
+The primary focus is on in vitro testing of various types of medication, as there is still a strong need to identify new and specific drugs and combinations of drugs for pediatric cancer.
+All experiments are designed to enable accelerated identification and validation of new treatment options for pediatric cancer, as well as the identification of key genes and proteins underlying disease processes.

 Services and support

-Assay development and validation – we can give support in the translation of research questions into assays suitable for high-throughput screening.
+Assay development and validation – Support in translating research questions into assays suitable for high-throughput screening that can be performed within the facility.

 Equipment overview